 Location: Oken's House, Castle Street, Warwick, CV34 4BP

-This 17th-century house, located near the park, contains a museum of reconstructed Victorian rooms which exhibit crafts, costume and period furniture.
+This 17th-c house, located near the park, contains a museum of reconstructed Victorian rooms which exhibit crafts, costume and period furniture.
 The upper floors house museum of the Royal Warwickshire Regiment.

 Opening times: Tue-Sat 10am - 5pm (all year), Sun 2.30pm - 5pm (Apr-Sep only) Admission Free